richmag/open-lmis-docker/README.md

 `5432` is postgres which will allow all connections with a password.

+**it's not recommended to expose postgres to the public internet**

 `8080` is Tomcat which runs http to OpenLMIS.

 ### examples

 `docker run -d -p 80:8080 -p 5432:5432 joshzamor/openlmis`

-This will run OpenLMIS and map your host's ports 80 to 8080 (tomcat) and 5432 to 5432 (postgres).
+This will run OpenLMIS and map your host's ports 80 to 8080 (tomcat) and 5432 to 5432 (postgres).  *However don't expose postgres (5432) to the public internet in this fashion*.
+Ensure your firewall blocks access to postgres and if you need a DB connection through the public internet, use an SSH tunnel.